FudanSELab/ClassEval/README.md

 The holistic generation strategy evaluates the model ability of handling long and complicated coding tasks all at once, while the incremental and compositional generation strategies focus on step-by-step class completion.
 The incremental strategy simulates progressive software development, where developers incrementally implement current methods based on existing ones.
 In constrast, the compositional strategy simulates real-world programming scenarios, where developers implement current methods based on other available method signatures.

+## Evaluation
+we will publish the comprehensive evaluation code and experimental results in the next few days.